alesancor1/UbuconEU25/advanced_level/add_parts/text.md

 error unless you pass ``-k`` option, which allows access to insecure sites.

-The output should now be the contents of `index.html`:
+The output should be the contents of `index.html`:

 ```
 <!doctype html>